ddykiel/ddykiel.github.io/about/index.md

 <img src="https://i.imgur.com/caquXe8.png" alt = "Photo of Daniel" style="width:250px;height:250px;">
 </p>

 Hi, I’m Daniel.
-I like to create in many forms.

-I’ve been writing creatively since elementary school, and editing since high school.
-I enjoy all forms of writing, but I’m particularly partial to poetry and novels.

-In college, I discovered my interest in Computer Science.
-Combining this with English, I've done several projects involving text analysis and text-based video games.
-I'm most comfortable with Python, Java, and R.
+I believe in applying principles of storytelling, creativity, and technology to all areas of my work.
+Much of what I do exists outside of traditional disciplines.
+I have experience with technical documentation, video game writing, human-centered design, and interactive digital media.

-I study at New College of Florida, in Sarasota.
+I study Creative Writing and Computer Science at New College of Florida, in Sarasota.
 During breaks, I can be found in the greater Boston area.

+Lately, I've been thinking about: fractals and fragmentation as a creative lens, how to best foreground compassion, and the collective subconscious.

 <h2><center>Miscellaneous</center></h2>